 When appropriate, the College may recommend or approve field trips to industrial or professional locations.

 HOUSING ASSISTANCE

-Although the college does not maintain dormitory facilities, students who are relocating, and must arrange their own housing, may contact the student services department to request a list of community resources.
+Although the College does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the Dean of Education or program director to request a list of community resources.

 SIGNIFICANT MEDICAL CONDITIONS